ubinfie/ubinfie.github.io/_posts/2024-10-03-pixi-basics.md

 At this point, you or another person can go into this directory and run things from pixi.
 The easiest thing is to run `pixi shell` which actually starts a new shell.
-To exit, run `exit` like you normally would from a subshell.
+To exit, run `exit` like you normally would from a subshell (or ctrl-D!).
 No more `conda deactivate` nonsense.

 ```bash